redpencilio/ldes-consumer-service/README.md

 - `BLANK_NODE_NAMESPACE` [string]: namespace to use for skolemizing blank nodes (default 'http://mu.semte.ch/blank#')
 - `CRON_PATTERN` [string]: the cron pattern which the cronjob should use. (default: `* 0 * * * *`)
 - `DEBUG_AUTH_HEADERS`: Debugging of [mu-authorization](https://github.com/mu-semtech/mu-authorization) access-control related headers (default `false`)
+- `DATASET_URL` [string]: if set, this URL will be used to provide updates on the status of the job
 - `LDES_DEREFERENCE_MEMBERS`: whether to dereference members, because the collection pages do not contain all information (default: false)
 - `LDES_ENDPOINT_HEADER_<key>` [string]: A header key-value combination which should be send as part of the headers to the LDES ENDPOINT.
 E.g. `LDES_ENDPOINT_HEADER_X-API-KEY: <api_key>`.
 - `LDES_ENDPOINT_VIEW` [string]: the ldes endpoint containing the view (the first page) of the stream.